Types of woods for classical, flamenco, acoustic and electric guitars

 The classification of the types of guitar woods varies depending on the manufacturer.
 Generally, the selection and arrangement of materials for a wooden guitar is carried out by experts in materials engineering.
-Such professionals must also have a broad knowledge of botany.
+These professionals must also have a broad knowledge of botany.

 - Botanical type: refers to the type of plant or tree used in the construction of guitars.
 However, this criterion is also often accompanied by certain prejudices, because traditionally some plants are valued more highly than others, such as spruce versus cedar.
 This assessment is based on tradition alone and is not based on the characteristics that each wood offers.

-- Country of origin: luthiers tend to prefer woods from tropical countries and therefore these are more expensive.
+- Country of origin: Luthiers tend to prefer woods from tropical countries and therefore these are more expensive.
 On the other hand, woods from European countries with temperate or cold temperatures are considered cheaper in a certain sense.

-- Purity of parenchymal tissue: the molecular structure of plants is an element that is analyzed in the laboratory.
+- Purity of parenchymal tissue: The molecular structure of plants is an element that is analyzed in the laboratory.
 This study is used to determine the quality of the joints between the layers of the fabric.
 It also determines the chemical integrity of the wood to know whether or not there are any agents or external agents that influence its molecular structure.

 Physical and acoustic testing of guitar woods

-The mechanical characterization of guitar woods involves the determination of two groups of parameters such as:
+The mechanical characterization of guitar woods involves the determination of two groups of parameters, such as:

 Four parameters are determined: